|

 variety followed by Merlot and Cabernet Sauvignon.

 home of a greater number of serious quality producers.
-Cabernet Sauvignon
+The region is

 is king in Walla Walla, followed by Merlot, Chardonnay and Syrah.